wambuimungai/aginic_code_review/README.md

 ## Requirements
  >Create an account with Abacus.

- >Add config.pylogin: Contains the credentials to access Abacus Website.
+ >Add config.py file for login: Contains the credentials to access Abacus Website.
 Import in the main script

 ## Moving Average Trading Strategy: